aradhana14nov/Wordpress-Helm-Chart/tutorials/configuration-parameters-of-wordpress-helm-chart.md

+---
+title: Configuration Parameters of WordPress Helm Chart
+description: This tutorial explains about Configuration Parameters
+---

-# Configuration Parameters of WordPress Helm Chart
+### Configuration Parameters of WordPress Helm Chart

 The WordPress Helm Chart can be customized by specifying configurable Parameters while installing the chart.